Skip to Content

 One of the beauties of Stormont Park is that it’s home to plenty to see and do, which makes it a great mini day trip from Belfast City.

-Below, you’ll find a handful of things to see and do a stone’s throw from Stormont Park (plus places to eat and where to grab a post-adventure pint!).
+Below, you’ll find a handful of things to see and do inside the park itself:

 1. Walking trails

-If you want to enjoy all the walks on offer at the estate, give yourself a few hours.
-There are several walks with lots of interesting features and buildings to stop at and enjoy.
+If you want to explore all the walks offered at the estate, set aside a few hours.
+There are 3 routes with many interesting features and buildings to stop at and enjoy.

-The three interactive walks are great fun for all the family; you can pick up a map that includes a quiz and answer the questions as you walk.
+You can pick up a map that includes a quiz and answer the questions as you go.

-There’s a 4km woodland walk, aptly name Long Woodland Walk – just follow the orange arrows.
-If you don’t want to or don’t have the time for that walk, you can enjoy the shorter, 2km version or the 1.6km fitness trail.
+There’s a 4 km woodland trail, aptly named Long Woodland Walk – just follow the orange arrows.
+If you don’t have time for that one, you can enjoy the shorter, 2 km version or the 1.6 km fitness trail.

 2. The Mo Mowlam Park